FURK4NGG/Server-Setup/README.md

 ## Linux DNS integration
 <details>
-<summary>General Linux</summary>
+<summary>General Linux (wg-quick)</summary>
 The VPN can always be started with:

 Open VPN -> sudo wg-quick up wg0
 Close VPN -> sudo wg-quick down wg0
 Status -> sudo wg

 Automatic DNS configuration depends on the Linux distribution and the DNS manager in use.

+If DNS is not configured automatically, follow your distribution's recommended integration or configure your DNS resolver manually.
 </details>
 <details>
-<summary>Arch Linux</summary>
+<summary>Arch Linux / Fedora (NetworkManager)</summary>
 Do not install openresolv when using NetworkManager to manage WireGuard connections.
 NetworkManager will manage DNS automatically.